 Where to Stay in Baltimore

 Baltimore has a wide variety of hotel options to suit various tastes and budgets.
-For those looking to hit the town for fun in Baltimore, a stay in historic Fell’s Point would also be a good choice.
+For those looking to hit the town for fun in Baltimore, a stay in historic Fell’s Point would also be an excellent choice.
+Check out Airbnb options.
+If you have never used the service, sign up using our link and receive a discount off your first stay!
+Be sure to book apartments and homes with consistently good reviews for the best experience.

-We were hosted by Visit Baltimore and the Baltimore Radisson and thank them for their wonderful assistance in helping us cover their beautiful and historic city.
+Disclosure: We were hosted by Visit Baltimore and the Baltimore Radisson.
+We thank them for their wonderful assistance in helping us cover their beautiful and historic city.
+All photos and opinions are our own.
+Also, this article contains some affiliate links.